palewire/first-visual-story/readthedocs/index.rst

 The ``-g`` means that we're installing the packages globally.
 You'll be able to run these from any directory on your computer.

 The ``@`` followed by numbers after the ``yo`` package means we're installing a specific version.
-Codebases often change quickly, and by specifying a version, we're protecting against future changes that could break the code of this lesson.
+Code libraries often change quickly.
+By specifying a version, we're protecting ourselves against future changes that could break the code of this lesson.
 If you don't care what version you're installing, you could just use the name of the package, i.e, ``npm install -g yo``.

 Next we'll install `Gulp <https://gulpjs.com/>`_, a helpful Node.js utility for running a framework on your computer as you develop a site.
 Again, we turn to npm.